News and blog banners

 Let’s recap the key steps:

-1. Plan your book theme, number of pages, target age range
+1. Plan your book theme, number of pages, and target age range

-2. Create individual pages with cardstock, artwork, photos
+2. Create individual pages with cardstock, artwork, and photos

 Making board books from scratch is a rewarding, creative endeavor.
 Plus you get to watch the faces of tiny humans you adore light up when you place a custom book made just for them into their hands!

-If you have any other questions about how to make board books yourself please drop them below in the comments and I’ll do my best to answer.
-I can’t wait to see your finished creations!
+If you have any other questions about how to make board books yourself, please drop them below in the comments and I’ll do my best to answer!

 Share This Post